 Slip and fall accidents usually come under the category of personal injuries.
 They occur when someone trips, slips, stumbles, or falls in a way that causes injury.
-If the incident occurs due to hazardous conditions that aren’t the fault of the injured victim, there could be premises liability involved.
+If the incident occurs due to hazardous and dangerous conditions that aren’t the fault of the injured victim, there could be premises liability involved.
 Generally speaking, a slip and fall accident can’t be the victim’s own fault to win damages, so injured victims must prove someone else’s liability.

 No person or organization is automatically responsible for your injuries, but a negligent party can be held accountable through an insurance claim or lawsuit.
 To cover your medical bills and other costs, you may have a claim with a health insurance policy, a homeowner’s/renter’s policy, a government entity, a business, or an individual.
 Your slip and fall lawyer can help you sort through the issue of liability and understand your options.

 Having someone blame you for slipping and falling is common because it’s an easy way to deny liability and avoid paying for your injuries.
 Maryland is a contributory negligence state, which means people can’t win compensation after causing their own injury.